-\100509.
-Death Gratuity Payments for Federal Employees
+5.9 Death Gratuity Payments for Federal Employees

-A. \$10,000 Death Gratuity.
-Public Law (PL) 104-208 (codified at 5 U.S.C. § 8133) authorizes agencies to pay a death gratuity payment not to exceed \$10,000 to the personal representative of any federal employee who dies from an injury sustained in the performance of duty on or after August 2, 1990.
+5.9.1. \$10,000 Death Gratuity.
+Title 5 U.S.C. § 8133 authorizes agencies to pay a death gratuity payment not-to-exceed \$10,000 to the personal representative of any federal employee who dies from an injury sustained in the performance of duty on or after August 2, 1990.
 The gratuity is also payable if the employee died after separating from service and the death was a direct result of injuries received in the line of duty on or after August 2, 1990.
 The following information should be considered when making the \$10,000 death gratuity payment:

-- \ 1.
+5.9.1.1.
 The gratuity payment, when combined with certain other payments, may not exceed \$10,000.
 Other payments include the \$200 payable under 5 U.S.C. § 8133(f) for reimbursement of the cost of termination of the decedent's status as an employee of the United States and up to \$800 payable under 5 U.S.C. § 8134(a) for funeral and burial expenses.
-Pursuant to DCPAS guidance Death in Service, the death gratuity is payable only if the death claim is approved by OWCP. - 2.
+Pursuant to DCPAS Benefits Reference Guide: Death in Service, the death gratuity is payable only if the death claim is approved by the OWCP.

+5.9.1.2.
 The gratuity payment is not considered wages for the purpose of Social Security, Medicare, or federal, state, or local tax withholding.
-An IRS Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., must be prepared by the Defense Finance and Accounting Service (DFAS) and forwarded to the personal representative. - B. Death Gratuity Under 5 U.S.C. § 9904.
-Under the provisions of 5 U.S.C § 9904, DoD civilian employees who are assigned to certain activities outside the United States determined to be hazardous to life or health or that involve specialized security requirements may be eligible for benefits comparable to those provided under 22 U.S.C. § 3973 by the Secretary of State to members of the Foreign Services.
+An IRS Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., must be prepared by the Defense Finance and Accounting Service (DFAS) and forwarded to the personal representative.

+5.9.2.
+Death Gratuity Under 5 U.S.C. § 9904.
+Under the provisions of 5 U.S.C \$ 9904, DoD civilian employees who are assigned to certain activities outside the United States determined to be hazardous to life or health or that involve specialized security requirements may be eligible for benefits comparable to those provided under 22 U.S.C. § 3973 by the Secretary of State to members of the Foreign Services.
 Pursuant to 22 U.S.C. § 3973, a death gratuity is paid when an employee dies as a result of injuries received in the performance of duties.
 The amount of the gratuity is equal to Level II of the Executive Schedule under 5 U.S.C. § 5313, at the time of an employee's death.
-This gratuity payment must be made as follows, regardless of other beneficiaries designated to receive any other benefits: - 1.
-First, to the widow or widower, as defined under 5 U.S.C. § 8101(6) and (11); - 2.
-Second, to the child, or children as defined under 5 U.S.C. § 8101(9), in equal shares, if there is no widow or widower; or - 3.
-Third, to the dependent parent, or dependent parents, as defined under 5 U.S.C. § 8101(7), in equal shares, if there is no widow, widower, or child.
-If there are no survivors as indicated in subparagraph 100509.B, the death gratuity must not be paid.
-For additional information, see DoD DCPAS Memorandum, December 27, 2011, Continuation of Certain Benefits, Allowances and Gratuities. - C. Death Gratuity for Service With Armed Forces in a Contingency Operation.
+This gratuity payment must be made as follows, regardless of other beneficiaries designated to receive any other benefits:

+5.9.2.1.
+First, to the widow or widower, as defined under 5 U.S.C. § 8101(6) and (11); or

+5.9.2.2.
+Second, to the child, or children as defined under 5 U.S.C. § 8101(9), in equal shares, if there is no widow or widower; or

+5.9.2.3.
+Third, to dependent parent, or dependent parents, defined under 5 U.S.C. § 8101(7), in equal shares, if there is no widow, widower, or child.
+If there are no survivors as indicated in subparagraph 5.9.2, the death gratuity must not be paid.